Posts tagged “charting”.

 Steve Jobs shared an example of this in his 2005 Stanford University commencement speech.
 He told the story of how his taking a calligraphy class as a college “drop-in” created his bias towards the first Mac having rich typography.
 He pointed out how everything is connected — but that we really never know how, until later.

-So in this spirit and from the perspective of mid-2011, please enjoy my retrospective wanderings.
+So in this spirit and from the perspective of mid-2011 (text edited), please enjoy my retrospective wanderings.

 ~ Lee Lukehart